bjvickers/collection-pipeline-rest-scaffold/README.md

 * Execute business logic
 * Write output to the context object

-To get an idea of program operation, start the application (`npm run start:reload`), then open a second tab and run the api tests (`npm run qc:test:api`).
-After the test has run, refer to the application tab to see logging from each of the components in the pipleline.
+To get an idea of program operation, run the test: `npm run qc:test:feature`

 ## Local